Brahma-fi/console-kit/README.md

 ## System Architecture & Core Concepts

-The [Core Concepts documentation](./docs/introduction.md) provides a comprehensive overview of ConsoleKit's design principles, components, and terminology.
+The [Introduction](./docs/introduction.md) provides a comprehensive overview of ConsoleKit's components, and terminology.
 This section is essential reading for developers to understand:

 - Core architectural components and their interactions
 - Key terminologies and concepts used throughout the SDK